alif40550/BeatWell/README.md

 The models : <a href="https://github.com/Kannnnz/BeatWell-Models"> Model Repositories</a> <br>
 The API : <a href="https://github.com/alif40550/BeatWell-API"> API Repositories </a> <br>
 The App : <a href="https://github.com/nopal72/beatWell-apps "> App Repositories </a>

+## Special Thanks
+Special Thanks to : <br>
+1. kak Angel Metanosa Afinda as our Machine Learning Advisor <br>
+2. kak Ridho Sitanggang as our Project Manager Advisor